Christianity in Wales

-Christianity is the majority religion in Wales.
+Representing 43.6% of the Welsh population in 2021, Christianity is the largest religion in Wales.
+Wales has a strong tradition of nonconformism, particularly Methodism.

 From 1534 until 1920 the established church was the Church of England, but this was disestablished in Wales in 1920, becoming the still Anglican but self-governing Church in Wales.
-Wales also has a strong tradition of nonconformism and Methodism.

-Most adherents to organised religion in Wales follow the Church in Wales or other Christian denominations such as the Presbyterian Church of Wales, Catholicism, Baptist and Methodist churches, and Eastern Orthodoxy.
+Most adherents to organised religion in Wales follow the Anglican Church in Wales, Presbyterian Church of Wales, Baptist Union of Wales, Union of Welsh Independents, Methodist, Catholic and Eastern Orthodox churches.

 History

-Celtic origins
+Celtic Christianity

 Nearly 200 years before Constantine, Saint Lucius, a legendary 2nd-century King of the Britons (or Silures) is traditionally credited with introducing Christianity into Britain in the tenure of Pope Eleutherius (c.
 180), although this is disputed.
 Christianity certainly arrived in Wales sometime in the Roman occupation, but it was initially suppressed.
 The first Christian martyrs in Wales, Julius and Aaron, were killed at Isca Augusta (Caerleon) in south Wales in about AD 304.
 The earliest Christian object found in Wales is a vessel with a Chi-Rho symbol found at the nearby town of Venta Silurum (Caerwent).
 By the end of the 4th century, Christianity became the sole official religion of the Roman Empire.
 Wales was the birthplace of Pelagius, noted theologian and contemporary of Augustine of Hippo.

-As the Roman legions garrisoned in Wales withdrew in the early 5th century, invading tribes including the Angles and Saxons, who later became the Anglo-Saxon English, were unable to make inroads except possibly along the Severn Valley as far as Llanidloes.
-However they gradually conquered eastern and southern Britain (which then became England), thus leaving Wales cut off from her Celtic relations in Scotland, Cornwall and Cumbria.
+As the Roman legions garrisoned in Wales withdrew in the early 5th century, Britain was invaded by tribes including the Angles and Saxons who later became the Anglo-Saxons.
+They were unable to make inroads into Wales except possibly along the Severn Valley as far as Llanidloes, but they gradually conquered eastern and southern Britain, which would eventually become known as England.
 The writer Gildas drew sharp contrasts between the Christian Welsh at this time and the pagan Anglo-Saxon invaders, although at the same time lamenting the shortcomings of Welsh Christians.